GTPB/ARANGS16/docs/2016-05-12/docker_build/README.md

 service arguments are specified in the [docker-compose.yml documentation](https://docs.docker.com/compose/yml/).
 They are very similar to docker arguments:

-  image: unbuntu:trusty says launch the ubuntu:trusty image for this service
+-  `image: unbuntu:trusty` - says launch the ubuntu:trusty image for this service

-  build: path_to_build_context says build this build_context into an image named by joining the directory within which the docker-compose.yml is contained with an underscore '\_' and the service name.
+- `build: path_to_build_context` - says build this build context into an image named by joining the directory within which the docker-compose.yml is contained with an underscore '\_' and the service name.

-  command: command argument argument says run the command and optional arguments on the container.
+- `command:` - command argument argument says run the command and optional arguments on the container.
 Note, this behaves just like specifying a command in the docker run syntax, so the command will behave differently if the Dockerfile for the image has an ENTRYPOINT.

-  entrypoint: command says use this entrypoint, even if the Dockerfile for the image has an ENTRYPOINT.
+- `entrypoint:` - command says use this entrypoint, even if the Dockerfile for the image has an ENTRYPOINT.

-  workdir: path sets the WORKDIR for the running container to path, even if the Dockerfile for the image has specified a WORKDIR.
+- `workdir:` path sets the WORKDIR for the running container to path, even if the Dockerfile for the image has specified a WORKDIR.

 Once you have a docker-compose.yml file, you can use docker-compose to build and run any/all services specified in it.

 Build your service (the service MUST have a build argument):
 ```bash